Background Matters, but not Whether Parents are Immigrants: Outcomes of Children Born in Denmark

 Abstract

 In Europe, the children of migrants often have worse economic outcomes than those with local-born parents.
 This paper shows that children born in Denmark with immigrant parents (first-generation locals) have lower earnings, higher unemployment, less education, more welfare transfers, and more criminal convictions than children with local-born parents.
 However, when we condition on parental socio-economic characteristics, first-generation locals generally perform as well or slightly better than the children of locals.
-Our results suggest that there is little distinctive about being a child of immigrants, other than the fact that they are more likely to come from deprived backgrounds.
+While children of immigrants are more likely to come from deprived backgrounds, they do not experience substantially different outcomes conditional on parental background.

 Publication